Mire1403/AMP-Comparative-Clustering-and-Motif-Analysis/README.md

 8. groups significant motifs into families using sequence similarity and identifies robust families reproduced across multiple pipelines.

 The final output is a ranked set of **robust AMP motif families** reproducible across multiple pipeline configurations.
+This design enables direct comparison of motif discovery consistency and robustness across independent computational pipelines.

 ---